macos

 One browser isn't enough for testing HTTP APIs.
-Browsers can be used only in the simplest situations, when you don't need to expose the headers and make requests other than GET.
+Browsers can be used only in simple situations when you don't need to expose the headers and make requests other than GET.
 In all other cases, you need more powerful and more specialized tools.

-Curl is a command line utility that was created back in 1998.
-It's incredibly common and is actively used for downloading files and in automation scripts.
-In the API documentation of many services, there are examples of how to execute a request using curl along with the description of the service itself.
+Curl is a command line utility created back in 1998.
+It is actively used for downloading files and in automation scripts.
+In the API documentation of many services, there are examples of how to execute a request using curl, along with the description of the service itself.

-It's included by default in some operating systems.
+It's included in some operating systems by default.
 If you don't have it, install it using this command:

 brew install curl